vlee4/TheShoppies/README.md

 ### Notes

 If you would like to clone this project for yourself, please note that you should get your own API key from the [OMDb](http://www.omdbapi.com/) site and create a secrets.js file to hold that API key.

+The secrets.js file should simply have the following line:

+`module.exports = { API_KEY: "XXXXXXX" }`

+(where XXXXXXX is the OMDb API key)